lolcommits/lolcommits-sample_plugin/README.md

 The flexible class design allows developers to add features, running code before or after snapshots are taken.

-This gem showcases an example plugin (using the post-capture hook).
-It prints a short message to the screen after every lolcommit.
+This gem showcases an example plugin.
+It prints a short message to the screen before and after every lolcommit.
 Something like this;

+    ✨  Say cheese 😁 !
+    *** Preserving this moment in history.
     ✨  wow!
 9e6303c is your best looking commit yet! 😘  💻

 Use this repo to jump-start development on your own plugin.
 It has good tests,